 Prior to becoming a solicitor, he obtained a first degree in Chemistry and a PhD in Biochemistry.
 He worked as a research chemist in the Netherlands, in the field of structural biology, and as a scientific publisher in the biotechnology sector.

-Prior to joining Haseltine Lake Kempner, he gained experience with Pinsents and Addleshaw Goddard.
+Prior to joining HLK, he gained experience with Pinsents and Addleshaw Goddard.
 Brian is active in speaking and writing on IP issues, and has published more than 30 articles on diverse topics within IP law and practice.
-Brian also sits as a Deputy District Judge (part time) and is authorised to hear cases in the Business and Property Court in Leeds.
+Brian holds a number of part-time judicial positions, including:

 Key cases include: